moetichentuf/news-app/README.md

-News APP
+# News APP

-this application uses the New York Times API,for now you can only see the first headline, but the goal is to create my own news app.
+This application uses the New York Times API.
+For now you can only see the first headline, but the goal is to create my own news app.